 14 Metallic embroidery flowers

 Zardosi embroidery work uses metallic bullion thread to make the stitches.
-This thread is the ultimate in texture .
+This thread is the ultimate in texture.
+You can have a look at the different types of metallic thread you can use here.
 Checkout the zardosi embroidery work tutorial for details on how to make 3-dimensional padded flowers as well as loop flowers